-According to the Florida Health Care Association, one in five Florida residents is aged 65 or older.
+According to the Florida Health Care Association (FHCA), one in five Florida residents is aged 65 or older.
 By 2030, the FHCA estimates this number to be one out of every four.
-Currently, about 71,000 residents live in long term care facilities.
+Currently, about 71,000 residents live in long-term care facilities.
 Over the next several years, this number will continue to grow.

 The personal injury lawyers at Dolman Law Group can help you find a safe place for your loved one and hold the abusers accountable.
 Seek legal counsel right away.
-Contact Dolman Law Group and Sibley Dolman at 833-552-7274 for a free consultation.
+Contact Dolman Law Group at (727) 451-6900 for a free consultation.

 Abuse and Neglect in Florida’s Nursing Homes

 Elderly adults are one of the most vulnerable populations in Clearwater.
-According to the National Council on Aging, approximately one in ten adults age 60 and over have been the victim of abuse.
+According to the National Council on Aging (NCOA), approximately one in ten adults age 60 and over have been the victim of abuse.
 This is an alarming statistic.
-If your loved one has suffered from someone’s abuse or negligence it can be difficult to understand.
+If your loved one has suffered from someone’s abuse or negligence, it can be difficult to understand.
 Knowing what qualifies as abuse may help you recognize when something is wrong.
 Common forms of elderly abuse include:

 When most people hear the word abuse, they associate the term with physical abuse.
 This is likely because the signs of this type of abuse are easily visible.
 Physical abuse can lead to bruising, lacerations, and unusual marks.
 In more serious cases, physical abuse can cause broken bones, hemorrhaging, or even death.